shapeoko/Docs/content/electronics.md

 ![image of required components](tPictures/so_e_arduino_wired_lit_2.jpg)

-Start by cutting the grey wire to length (either equal thirds, or some proportion which takes into account the wire for the Y-axis having a slightly shorter run than the X- and Z-axes.
+Start by cutting the grey wire to length (either equal thirds, or some proportion which takes into account the wire for the Y-axis having a slightly shorter run than the X- and Z-axes).
+If you have long leads, it is best to defer cutting the wire until it is mounted on the machine --- that will allow you to make a run with the un-trimmed wire and then cut it to the exact length.
+If you make a mistake and need more wire, this may be ordered from Inventables or sourced from any hardware store (just buy 4 conductor 20 (or 18) gauge security wire).

 Next, strip all of the wire ends.
 The ends which will attach to the terminal block should be approximately 3/8" so as to be twisted into a hook so as to wrap around the terminal block screws (trim away all of the shielding and the steel drain wire at this end).
 The other end of the grey wire should be stripped approximately 1/4" of an inch so as to fit into the gShield.
 Be careful of stripping too much and leaving wire unnecessarily exposed which could create the possibility of a short.
 If you wish to ground the drain wires you will need to strip off enough of the coverings to connect them to ground and trim any excess of the other wires.